angular/angular/aio/content/guide/bootstrapping.md

 <code-example path="bootstrapping/src/app/item.directive.ts" region="directive" header="src/app/item.directive.ts"></code-example>

 The key point here is that you have to export it so you can import it elsewhere.
-Next, import it into the NgModule, in this example `app.module.ts`, with a JavaScript import statement:
+Next, import it into the `NgModule`, in this example `app.module.ts`, with a JavaScript import statement:

 <code-example path="bootstrapping/src/app/app.module.ts" region="directive-import" header="src/app/app.module.ts"></code-example>